4next-re/analysis/pure_basic_640/README.md

 ## Reproduce the analysis

 1. Compile `crackme.pb` with [PureBasic](https://www.purebasic.com) for Windows.
-2. Load the resulting `.exe` into IDA Pro and let auto-analysis finish.
+2. Load the resulting `.exe` into IDA and let auto-analysis finish.
 3. Open the Functions window — observe the wall of `sub_XXXXXX`.
 4. (With a PureBasic signature applied) re-open the Functions window and watch the runtime get named, leaving your `ComputeSerial` routine as the obvious odd one out.